-A key goal of the database is to broaden public awareness of the history of Inuit art and to connect interested researchers with artists and artworks while providing artists a supportive platform through which to showcase their CVs.
+A key goal of the IAQ Profiles is to broaden public awareness of the history of Inuit art and to connect interested researchers with artists and artworks while providing artists a supportive platform through which to showcase their CVs.
 This includes artwork, artist statements, past and upcoming exhibitions, resources for further research and more.
-All public contributions to the database are credited to keep a record of information, and provide possible options for further research.
+All public contributions to profiles are credited to keep a record of information, and provide possible options for further research.